 The Congressional Art Competition was created in 1982 to showcase art from high school students across the country, and hundreds of thousands of students participated have since then.
 One winner is chosen from each district, and the winner’s artwork is then sent to Washington, D.C. for display in the U.S. Capitol.
+Second and third place winners will have their artwork exhibited in 14th Congressional District Offices for one year.
 The 14th District is filled with talented young artists.
 Every year, I am impressed by each entry and enjoy highlighting the work of our district’s artistic high school students to visiting constituents touring the Capitol.

 Past winners from the 14th District, and nationwide, are featured on the Congressional Art Competition Website.

 The competition is open to high school students only.
 Teachers and/or students should verify their eligibility with the office of the Member of Congress.
 Many of our school districts are located in two different Congressional Districts, therefore, all entries must be submitted to the Member of Congress where the student has residency.
 Students may confirm their U.S. Representative at house.gov/representatives/find-your-representative.